johnbrillas/azure-docs.es-es/articles/connectors/connectors-create-api-sqlazure.md

 ## <a name="troubleshoot-problems"></a>Solucionar problemas

+<a name="connection-problems"></a>

+### <a name="connection-problems"></a>Problemas de conexión

-* Se suelen producir problemas de conexión, por lo que para solucionar este tipo de problemas, revise [Solución de problemas de conectividad en SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
+Se suelen producir problemas de conexión, por lo que para solucionar este tipo de problemas, revise [Solución de problemas de conectividad en SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
 Estos son algunos ejemplos:

 * `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`

 * `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`

 * `(provider: TCP Provider, error: 0 - No such host is known.)
 (Microsoft SQL Server, Error: 11001)`

 ## <a name="connector-specific-details"></a>Detalles específicos del conector